Your preferences have been updated.

 Aruba strives for sustainable prosperity; nurturing the quality of life of our people, our environment and our economy.

 The pursuit of happiness and wellbeing is the cornerstone of Aruba’s approach.
 Ultimately, we hope to be the model for a low-carbon, sustainable and prosperous economy that can be replicated in other island nations.
-As this vision comes to fruition, Aruba is on track to being both the happiest and most sustainable island nation in the world!
+As this vision comes to fruition, Aruba is on track to be both the happiest and most sustainable island nation in the world!

 The journey to becoming an eco-friendly destination is never-ending.
 Even with the many green-friendly endeavours that the Aruban community and tourism industry are making, sustainability is about constantly adapting and finding new ways to take care of our environment.
 New ways of generating green energy, but also reducing waste and creating legislation to protect the beautiful island of Aruba and the rest of the world.